stargazer/django-icetea/tests/README.md

 Test Suite for django-icetea
 -----------------------------

-Build a simple Django project found under the ``project`` folder, and runs some tests against it, in order to validate the behavior of ``django-icetea``.
+Builds a simple Django project found under the ``project`` folder, and runs some tests against it, in order to validate the behavior of ``django-icetea``.

 The procedure is very simple: